jasonmorton/504notebooks/README.md

+This is a collection of R notebooks to supplement a class on the analysis of disrete data.

+You can view the notebooks just by navigating to them.
+If you'd like to run and  modify them, you'll need to install Jupyter with an R kernel on your local machine.
 To simplify installation, you might want to use Docker.
-Here is the command I use to start the Jupyter server.
+Once you install Docker, and checkout this repository, you can start the Jupyter server with the following command.

 ```bash
 docker run -d -p 8888:8888  -v /home/jason/Dropbox/504notebooks:/home/jovyan/work jupyter/datascience-notebook
 ```
+Then open localhost:8888 in your browser.

 The -v flag mounts the local directory /home/jason/Dropbox/504notebooks to the working director /home/jovyan/work inside the container.
-For you the first directory will be wherever you checked out the 504notebooks repository.
+For you the first directory will be wherever you checked out this 504notebooks repository.

+Note that the code in these notebooks is intended to explain the concepts.
+There is usually a faster, built-in, or more elegant way to accomplish the same ends.

+The [course notes are available as well](https://onlinecourses.science.psu.edu/stat504/) and generally correspond closely to these notebooks.